Past and present savings account and term deposit interest rates

 Have a look at the infographic below to see how the average interest rates for both bonus savings accounts and term deposits with the five largest banks have changed since 2002 – this is as far back the RBA has collected data for both.

 You can see a sharp decline recently in both savings accounts and term deposits in post-GFC Australia.
-Where rates used to be as high as 5.45% p.a. on savings accounts and 6.20% p.a. on term deposits, they now sit at barely 2.00% p.a.
+Where rates used to be as high as 5.45% p.a. on savings accounts and 6.20% p.a. on term deposits, they now barely reach 2.00% p.a in most cases.
 Not shown in this graph is how high term deposits were way back in the day.
 According to the RBA’s data, you could get an interest rate of 16% on a one-year term deposit in 1989.

 Why are rates so low now?

 There are a number of reasons why overall interest rates on both savings accounts and term deposits are at historical lows, but the biggest by far is the fact that our cash rate is at a record low of 0.75%, and has been so for a while now.